OPTKEYS

 - AUTHIDS

-- The AUTHIDS parameter reduces collected information down to the level of individual Db2 authorization IDs.
+- The AUTHIDS parameter enables collection of Db2 authorization IDs for summarization.

 - CALLS

-- The CALLS parameter reduces collected information down to the level of the individual SQL calls.
-If the CALLS option is not specified in the OPTKEYS parameter, the statement number and description can contain N/A in the operational summaries.
+- The CALLS parameter enables collection of SQL calls for summarization.
+If CALLS is not specified in the OPTKEYS parameter, the statement number and description can contain N/A in the operational summaries.

 - CONNTYPE

-- The CONNTYPE parameter reduces collected information down to the level of the individual Db2 connection type.
+- The CONNTYPE parameter enables collection of individual Db2 connection types for summarization.

 - CORRID

-are performed.
-Note: OPTKEYS(CORRNAME) and OPTKEYS(CORRID) are mutually exclusive.
-If OPTKEYS(CORRID) is used, the regular CORRID is collected, if OPTKEYS(CORRNAME) is used, the field is filled in according to the TSO/CAF/RRSAF/CICS/IMS descriptions above.
+OPTKEYS(CORRNAME) and OPTKEYS(CORRID) are mutually exclusive.
+If OPTKEYS(CORRID) is used, the regular CORRID is collected.
+If OPTKEYS(CORRNAME) is used, the field is populated according to the TSO/CAF/RRSAF/CICS/IMS descriptions.

 - CORRNAME

-These subsets of bytes vary depending on the type of connection to Db2 (for example, TSO, BATCH, RRSAF, CICS®, IMS, etc.).
+These subsets of bytes vary depending on the type of connection to Db2 (for example, TSO, BATCH, RRSAF, CICS®, and IMS™).
 The bytes that will be moved for the various connection types are shown below (the remaining right-most bytes will be space padded with EBCDIC blanks):

 - TSO, CAF, RRSAF - Bytes 1-8 of the originating correlation ID.